 PACE services are based on a systems model in supporting families.
 This systemic model sees the child as being a part of a family system which is in turn, part of a wider system.
 What happens in one part of a system may effect other parts of it.

 We believe strongly in collaboration as the most effective way to support children and families.

-We work in close partnership with the Aboriginal Community and Aboriginal Services.
-PACE contracts with Vancouver Aboriginal Child & Family Services Society (VACFSS) to provide support to Aboriginal children, and partners with Vancouver Native Health Society and the Aboriginal Head Start Programs.
+We work in close partnership with the Indigenous Community and Indigenous Services.
+PACE contracts with Vancouver Aboriginal Child & Family Services Society (VACFSS) to provide support to Indigenous children, and partners with Vancouver Native Health Society and the Aboriginal Head Start Programs.